Here’s a bunch of ideas for using watering cans as garden art.

 The way some watering cans are designed, it can be difficult to thread wire in the spouts for hanging faux water droplets.
 This white one could be painted, mosaic-ed, decoupaged, or simply used as a planter like you see here.

 This was at my old garden where I hung watering cans over window boxes along the fence.
-You can see an entire tour of the garden here.

 The great thing about garden art is you can change it up whenever you want and move things around.